Chapter 1 : As the Rain Falls

 At this point, I don’t know whether or not I’ve told you about my feelings.
 I planned to do so when we met in the Room of Requirement.
 I hope I told you…I wouldn’t be able to live with myself if I hadn’t.

 Assuming you know, then by now you also know about my part in the Dark Lord’s plan.
 You know that I was supposed to kill Dumbledore.

 I don’t know if I succeeded in that either.
 Part of me hopes that I failed.
 However, if I did fail, I’m probably not alive while you read this.
 He would have killed my family, Hermione.
 You have to understand that.
 He would have hunted them down and killed them.
 I had no choice…

 I’m so sorry for all the pain I must have caused you over the past year.
 And for all the pain I’ve caused for as long as I’ve known you.
 I don’t really know why I did it.
 I guess it’s just how I am…

-I realized that you aren’t the “Mudblood” I always thought you were.
+I realize now that you aren’t the “Mudblood” I always thought you were.
 You found out my secret and you talked to me anyway.
-You found out what I was, but you were still willing to help me through the hard times that I’ve gone through.
+You found out what I was, but you were still willing to help me through the hard times that I’ve been dealing with all year.

 Thank you again, Hermione.
 I’ll never be able to repay you.